-A Master's Degree (MA, MSc, etc.) is usually completed in two years.
-In some of the MA programs taught in English there is a one-year option (autumn/spring/semmer semesters).
+A master's degree (MA, MSc, etc.) is usually completed in two years.
+In some of the master programs there is a one-year option (autumn/spring/semmer semesters).
+For graduate programs taught in English visit the following link.
 An index of all graduate programs offered by the Hebrew University can be found on the following link.

 Several tracks are offered:

 - Research Track, which requires writing a thesis.

 - Non-Research Track, which does not include writing a thesis but requires additional courses and seminars.
 Students who complete this track and then decide to pursue a doctoral degree are required to register as supplementary-PhD students and write a thesis.

 - Individual Graduate Program which focuses on a central research topic.
 Applicants must find a research supervisor to build a study program that includes courses from several departments.

 - Specializations are offered by some faculties and are studied in addition to the disciplinary course of study.

 Admission requirements are listed according to country of origin on the following link.
 Please note: applicants that completed less than half of the required credits at the degree-granting university, should contact the Overseas Applicants Unit to check the recognition status of their degree.

 Generally, only those students who choose a department that is a direct continuation of their undergraduate studies can expect to be accepted directly to a Master’s degree program.
 Differences in curriculum and course content may necessitate supplementary studies.